Kianu Kereru-Symes: Senior career

 On 9 January 2023, the New England Free Jacks announced the signing of Kereru-Symes ahead of the 2023 Major League Rugby season.
 He made his debut for the side – via the reserves bench – on 11 March 2023 against Old Glory DC.
+On 9 July 2023, he started at loosehead prop for the New England Free Jacks in their Major League Rugby final against San Diego Legion.
+The Free Jacks won that final 25–24 to be crowned the Major League Rugby champions for the first time.